Great Tibet Tour Logo GREAT TIBET TOUR ®

 How to Travel from Nepal to Tibet?

-A trip from Nepal to Tibet offers you an opportunity to enjoy the profound Buddhist culture, breathtaking Himalayan landscapes, and explore the hidden connections between the two tourist destinations.
+A trip from Nepal to Tibet offers you an opportunity to enjoy the profound Buddhist culture, and breathtaking Himalayan landscapes, and explore the hidden connections between the two tourist destinations.
 There are currently two options for traveling to Tibet from Nepal.
 You can either take a car crossing Gyirong Port or take a plane to Lhasa Gonggar Airport.
-Whichever way you choose, all foreign travelers must first obtain the Tibet Travel Permit through a travel agency before they enter Tibet.
-This article will tell you in detail how to go to Tibet from Nepal and how to get the permit.
+Whichever way you choose, all foreign travelers must first obtain the Tibet Travel Permit through a Tibet travel agency before you enter Tibet.
+Here are details about how to go to Tibet from Nepal and how to get a permit.

 Why Travel from Nepal to Tibet?